 Other publishers love including stats and data in their content, especially accompanied with a great chart.

 Moreover, getting this data costs nothing.
 You just get your current website visitors to take the poll.
 You don’t need a professional graphic designer to create a great chart.
 If your poll software doesn’t create charts in the reports, create a chart in Google Sheets and screenshot it.
 It’s as simple as that.

 I suggest starting with collecting poll data and creating charts.
 This costs very little or nothing (depending on the poll software).
 Depending on how much traffic you have, you can get data quickly.

 This is not a fast link building process.
 It takes time to create the charts.
 It takes time for those charts to be discovered.

-But if you create enough of them and put them in your content and perhaps other outlets, in time, other sites will take them and link to you.
+But if you create enough of them and put them in your content and perhaps post them to other outlets such as Pinterest, in time, other sites will take them and link to you.
 Some may link to you without using the chart.